Learning Zone

 4. Part 4 (Discussion)

-The examiner give you two photographs and asks you to talk about them.
+board useful for learning fce speaking part 2In Fce speaking part 2, the examiner gives you two photographs and asks you appropriate speaking questions to talk about them.
 You have to speak for 1 minute without interruption and the interlocutor then asks the other candidate to comment on your photographs for about 30 seconds.

 This section is called the ‘long turn’ because you will have to speak